Code-Institute-Submissions/MadeleineFrey-F1-Quiz/readme/README.md

 ### Design

+* The design of the  web application meets accessibility guidelines, presents a structured layout and follows the principles of UX design and navigation model
+* contrast between background and foreground colors to help the visually impaired
+* The graphics are consistent in style and color throughout the site.

 ### Choice of color

+* The color scheme is based on what color you associate F1 with to make it easier for the user to recognize the site as an F1-inspired game quiz.

 <p>
 The color scheme is based on what color you associate F1 with to make it easier for the user to recognize the site as an F1-inspired game quiz.